erlang/erlang-org/_posts/2022-05-18-My-OTP-25-highlights.md

 * [Selectable features and the new `maybe_expr` feature](#selectable-features-and-the-new-maybe_expr-feature)
 * [Improvements of the JIT](#improvements-of-the-jit)
 * ETS-tables with adaptive support for write concurrency
-* Compiler news
 * Relocatable installation directory for Erlang
 * New option `short` to the functions `erlang:float_to_list/2` and `erlang:float_to_binary/2`
-* The new module peer supersedes the slave module
+* The new module `peer` supersedes the slave module
 * global will now by default prevent overlapping partitions
 * gen_server, gen_statem and gen_event has got a new format_status/1 callback.
-* The timer module has been modernized and made more efficient
+* The `timer` module has been modernized and made more efficient
 * CA-certificates can be fetched from the OS standard place